 School:

 Principal's Name:

-I have selected (name of mentor) who currently holds the position of (subject/grade level) to serve as a mentor teacher to (name of novice teacher) who has been appointed to the position of (subject/grade level) Principal's Signature: Date:
+I have selected:(Name of Mentor)

+The selected mentor currently holds the position of: (Subject/Grade)

+The teacher with serve as a mentor to:(Name

+The novice teacher has been appointed to the position of: (Subject/Grade)

+Principal's Signature: Date:

+Office Use Received By: Only

+Office of Human Resources Date

+Date registered provisional teacher online: Effective Date:

+Sent novice teacher information with payroll deduction on for mentor payment:

-Source: Adapted from Beyond Mentoring: How to Attract, Support, and Retain New Teachers (pp. 128-129) by J. Saphier, S. Freedman & B. Aschheim, 2001, Newton, MA: Teachers21.
+Souurce: Adapted from Beyond Mentoring: How to Attract, Support, and Retain New Teachers (pp. 128-129) by J. Saphier, S. Freedman & B. Aschheim, 2001, Newton, MA: Teachers21.
 Used with permission.